borti4938/n64adv_pcb/README.md

 #### 5.4 Extra GND Wire

 Connect an extra GND wire to the heat sink screw.
-This improves return path properies of the digital video lines.
+This improves return path properties of the digital video lines.

 ![](./doc/img/Extra_GND.jpg)